 To see this for yourself, click here.

 This is one of the largest Bitcoin hacks ever recorded.
 The MT Gox hacker got away with more than $460,000,000.
-I personally believe the banking system in conjunction with our government orchestrated the hack of NiceHash.

 The Bankers have been against Bitcoin and organizations such as NiceHash from the very beginning.
 Bitcoins cannot be tracked.
 That makes it hard for your local government, aka the Central Banks to know who has what.